As is the case throughout the US, the schooling system in Baltimore is divided into three levels:

-Factors to consider when choosing a school in Baltimore include the type of school, the standard of teaching, the cost of tuition fees, extra-curricular activities, and the proximity of the school to home.
+Factors to consider when choosing a school in Baltimore include the type of school, the standard of teaching, the cost of tuition fees, extracurricular activities, and the proximity of the school to home.

 Public schools in Baltimore

-Public schools in Baltimore are either overseen by the Baltimore City Public Schools District or the Baltimore County Public Schools District, depending on their location.
+Public schools in Baltimore are overseen by either the Baltimore City Public Schools District or the Baltimore County Public Schools District, depending on their location.

-Some of the more popular public schools in Baltimore are oversubscribed so prospective students will want to submit their application as early as possible.
-We recommend parents have the following documents on hand when making an application: student’s birth certificate, parents' ID and proof of address.
+We recommend parents have the following documents on hand when making an application: the student’s birth certificate, parents' ID and proof of address.
 Some schools may also ask for academic records, references and medical certificates.

 Charter schools